How Robinhood, TradeRepublic And Co. Are Booming The Stock Business

 Who and what stands behind Robinhood, TradeRepublic or Scalable?

 The boom began with the investment app Robinhood from the USA, which was founded in 2013 and now already has over 10 million customers.
 The trend quickly spread to Germany with TradeRepublic.
-At the beginning of 2019, the Neobroker app entered the market with its BaFin license and was able to win over many customers, especially in the wake of the Corona crisis.
+At the beginning of 2019, the Neobroker app entered the market with its BaFin license and was able to win over many customers, especially in the wake of the Covid 19 pandemic.

 What makes Neobroker so popular?